Conteo de letras de una frase con los dedos y matrices

 Resumen

-El artículo presenta un enfoque novedoso para contar letras en palabras o frases en español usando los dedos de la mano derecha.
-Se utiliza un modelo algebraico basado en matrices para representar el conteo, asegurando que cada dedo y letra estén relacionados.
-Se demuestra que el conteo se repite una o cinco veces, sin dejar dedos o letras sin asociar.
-Se introduce la matriz de letras como una representación asociada al conteo y se establece que forma un monoide.
-Este estudio profundiza en el conteo de letras y su relación con las matrices, con implicaciones en lingüística, criptografía y ciencias de la computación.
+Se presenta un enfoque novedoso para contar letras en palabras o frases en español usando los dedos de la mano derecha.
+Con este fin, se utiliza un modelo algebraico basado en matrices para representar el conteo, el cual asegura que cada dedo y letra estén relacionados.
+Se demuestra que el conteo se repite una o cinco veces sin dejar dedos o letras sin asociar.
+Aunado a esto, se introduce la matriz de letras como una representación asociada al conteo y se establece que forma un monoide.
+Este estudio profundiza en el conteo de letras y su relación con las matrices con implicaciones en lingüística, criptografía y ciencias de la computación.

 Article Details